 Water Supply is Turned Off

-Low hot water pressure in homes may be caused by a water meter valve that is partially closed.
+If you notice low hot water pressure in your whole house, this is a sign the water meter valve on your property is partially closed.
 However, a special key is usually required to unlock the residential water meter connected to your house.
 It may be possible that someone turned the water meter valve to the off position or turned it to a very low position.
 Turning the valve to its full open position should resolve the low water pressure problem.

 Deteriorating Water Filtration System Tank